 - Relevance – organizing your information correctly demonstrates professionalism.

-- Value – a professional template buys you creative freedom to show your career-journey.
+- Value – a professional template buys you the creative freedom to show your career-journey.

 For the reader, efficiency is king.
 Are you the one with what it takes to do this role?
 A resume template ensures your true value stands right out.